We tried Instagram's favorite olive oil, and this is what we thought - CNN Underscored

 Next up, I tried the Alive to make a simple tabbouleh salad of bulgur wheat with cucumber and tomato, and it was the perfect complement to the fresh salad.
 I usually use a high-end Italian olive oil for finishing salads, and Brightland’s Alive was a nice change with a bright, crisp flavor that brought out the best in the veggies and blended well with the feta cheese I topped my salad with.

 Lastly, I baked some chicken breast with a marinade using the Awake and some salt and pepper.
-Normally I use a basic olive oil from Trader Joe’s when I’m meal prepping, but I swapped out for the Awake and it made a huge difference in the moisture and flavor.
+Normally I use a basic olive oil from Trader Joe’s when I’m meal prepping, but I swapped out for the Awake, and it made a huge difference in the moisture and flavor.
 Because of the higher smoke point, I was able to get a nice crispness to the chicken, and Awake imparted a rich, nutty flavor.

 I’ll be keeping all three bottles in rotation in my kitchen, and will definitely consider making them part of my cooking routine.
 I will probably stick with a more inexpensive bottle for cooking weeknight meals, but Brightland is great for special meals, and a fantastic gift for your favorite foodie.

 You can buy Awake and Alive separately, or together as The Duo for $74.
-If you want to save money, you can also subscribe to a delivery ($65) every one, two or three months to make sure you always have the beautiful-tasting and -looking bottles on hand.
+If you want to save money, you can also subscribe to a delivery ($65) every one, two or three months to make sure you always have the beautiful-looking and -tasting bottles on hand.

 - Rosette ($40; brightland.co)